saylordotorg/course_hist201/Unit09.md

+---
+layout: default
+title: "HIST201: History of Europe, 1000 to 1800"
+course_description: "An examination of the political, economic, social, religious, and intellectual history of Europe from the Middle Ages to the 18th century revolutions, with particular emphasis on primary-source interpretation."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Social and Economic Change in the Eighteenth Century** <span id="9"></span>
 *The end of the bubonic plague and the absence of devastating wars